Aceba1/TerraTech-Mod-Manager-GTK/README.md

 - Mac support has been added! (ver.
 [0.3.0](https://github.com/Aceba1/TerraTech-Mod-Manager-GTK/releases/tag/0.3.0))
 - Compiling through Monodevelop might produce an executable that does not function on Windows.
 Visual Studio Community is still necessary.

-- I might try to make a new version next decade in C++
+- ~~I might try to make a new version next decade in C++~~ It appears that the developers are (finally) working towards official mod support, meaning TTMM may be left behind or integrated.

 ---